Witness the Snowy Owl Population Fluctuation

 The mechanisms of lemming population crashes are not completely understood either, but one sure thing is that Disney had it wrong - they don’t commit suicide.
 Rather, population peaks lead to mass migrations (contains a good video), and the large numbers of lemmings become so focused on getting somewhere that they realize too late that they are accidentally enroute to fall off stream banks and cliffs.
 It likely more complicated than this though, with many other factors contributing to the population crashes including infanticide, predation, starvation, disease and global warming.

-Here in the south, Snowies like open country with Meadow Voles, so be on the watch for the occasional Snowy on a fencepost, stump or rise of ground.
+In the south, Snowies like open country with Meadow Voles, so be on the watch for the occasional Snowy on a fencepost, stump or rise of ground.
 They act remarkably tame, so while you can get quite close, please don’t try – you may stress starving birds, and reduce their chance of survival.
 Be content with the large number of excellent, on-line close-ups.